 Energy is hard to distribute across the rural areas of India, let alone clean energy, and half the homes in Rajasthan have no electricity or unreliable grid power.

 Frontier Markets through its Solar Sahelis, not only provides women with skills, employment and wages, but provides solar home lighting and systems.
-This gives clean, reliable light and energy to, as of May 2016, over 630,000 people, cutting down the use of kerosene and greenhouse gas emissions.
+This gives clean, reliable light and energy to, as of February 2019, over 3.5 million people, cutting down the use of kerosene and greenhouse gas emissions.

 I really liked the solar products from when I first saw them.
 Being a Saheli gives me the chance to earn more money.
 I’m trying to study for myself, so I can buy books and anything the household needs.

 In India, villages are dispersed and the terrain is rugged with patchy roads.
 Despite these challenges, Frontier Markets focuses on reaching the poorest and most remote areas.
 The business offers a unique distribution model to provide high quality solar lamps and other solar systems to hard-to-reach villages, using a network of trained women called Solar Sahelis to be the face of their marketing and after-sales service.

 By February 2019 over 650,000 total clean energy solutions have been sold by Frontier Markets.
 They estimates that, for around 70% of sales, women make the purchasing decision or are the main users of the products.